bcrodrigo/capstone_project/README.md

 - Computer technology and predictive software
 - Lookout towers

-If not detected and managed early on, forest fires can become very destructive event that impacts both remote communities and large urban centres alike.
-Since it's not possible to have people in remote areas constantly monitoring, but rather autonomous vehicles (drones), satellite imagery, and optical systems, there is an opportunity to use deep learning models for image classification to enable early automated detection of fires.
+If not detected and managed early on, forest fires can become a very destructive event that impacts both remote communities and large urban centres alike.
+Considering the vastness of the territory in the province of BC and the low population density, it's not possible to have people in remote areas constantly monitoring, but rather autonomous vehicles (drones), satellite imagery, and optical systems.
+With the latter, there is an opportunity to use Deep Learning (DL) models for image classification and segmentation to enable early automated detection of fires.
+Some authors have reported 95% accuracy scores for DL models classifying forest fire images (see [doi](https://doi.org/10.1155/2022/5358359)).

 Having reliable automated and early detection of fires can impact the response time and management before they become too large to control.
 This ensures safety for those living in immediate proximity, as well as the firefighter crews.
 Additionally, the financial burden on taxpayers overall could be reduced.
-Just last year (2023) was one of the worst fire seasons on record, resulting in an overbudget of > $700 M for the provincial government in BC ([see this news article](https://vancouver.citynews.ca/2023/09/27/bc-projected-deficit-2023-q1/)).
+Last year (2023) was the worst fire seasons on record, resulting in an overbudget of > $700 M for the provincial government in BC ([see this news article](https://vancouver.citynews.ca/2023/09/27/bc-projected-deficit-2023-q1/)).

 # Project Steps

 These are the proposed Project Steps in order of complexity:

 1. Setup development environment for the PyTorch library
+	1. Setup `DataLoader` class
+	2. Organize Python modules in `src/` directory
-2. Train an image classifier with same-sized fire and non-fire images.
+2. Train an image classifier with same-sized fire and non-fire images
 	1. Preprocess images to ensure they are all the same size
 	2. Investigate accuracy metrics for classification tasks (accuracy, precision, recall, F1 score)
-	3. Start with simplest model (i.e. LeNet)
+	3. Implement simplest CNN model (i.e. LeNet)
 	4. Identify state-of-the-art models that could do transfer learning (i.e. VGG, ResNet)
 3. Investigate segmentation of images
 4. Investigate resizing of images